-The ruins have been partially excavated in 1895-6 by the Royal Asiatic Society.
+The ruins have been partially excavated in 1895-96 by the Royal Asiatic Society.
 The current state of the building indicates that this has been an open building with no walls and the roof has been supported by 8 rows of 10 granite pillars.
-Only few of these pillars remain today.
+Only a few of these pillars remain today.
 There are entrances from all 4 sides to enter this building.

-It is interesting to note that the British under their rule had built a market by the side of Ransimalakaya with a BEEF STALL to strengthen the ownership of the land of British Crown.
-However the beef stall was removed to another spot on the 1st of January, 1908, on account of the repeated representations from the Buddhists (Harischandra, 1908).
-During the time which the Beef Stall operated, this structure was used as a cattle pound and was barely saved from destruction ((Mitton, 1917).
+It is interesting to note that the British under their rule had built a market by the side of Ransimalakaya with a BEEF STALL to strengthen the ownership of the land of the British Crown.
+However, the beef stall was removed to another spot on the 1st of January, 1908, on account of the repeated representations from the Buddhists (Harischandra, 1908).
+During the time that the Beef Stall operated, this structure was used as a cattle pound and was barely saved from destruction ((Mitton, 1917).

-According the brief description on the board by the Department of Archaeology, this building has been used as the meeting hall of the bhikkhus of the Maha Viharaya.
+According to the brief description on the board by the Department of Archaeology, this building has been used as the meeting hall of the bhikkhus of the Maha Viharaya.
 The body of the Maha Mahinda Thero has been kept here before cremation.

 References